Guthrey Archeological Site

 The Guthrey Archeological Site is a Native American archaeological site in Saline County, Missouri, located near the Missouri River east of the city of Miami, Missouri.

-The site was listed on the National Register of Historic Places in 1970.
+Archaeological investigation was undertaken in the summer of 1964, and the site was listed on the National Register of Historic Places in 1970.

 Description

 The Guthrey Site is the earliest known Oneota occupation area in Missouri.
+Occupation dates are estimated as 1350 to 1400, with the possibility for both earlier and later habitation.

-Oneota was a general cultural growth which developed in an area bounded by lines drawn from St Louis to Kansas City, due north to the Minnesota River, east to Aztalan (Wisconsin), and south to Cahokia in East St. Louis.
+Oneota was a general cultural growth which developed in an area bounded by lines drawn from St. Louis to Kansas City, due north to the Minnesota River, east to Aztalan (in Wisconsin), and south to Cahokia in East St. Louis.
 Supported by a subsistence economy, the Oneota peoples hunted, fished, gardened, and gathered wild food plants.
-Occupation dates are estimated as 1350 to 1400, with the possibility for both earlier and later habitation.
-Archaeological investigation was undertaken in the summer of 1964.